Home > Outdoor

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Know your local fire restrictions and think carefully about whether you actually need a fire.
-Never leave your fire unattended and be prepared to completely saturate your fire until the ground beneath it is wet and cold.
+As a note of caution: Know your local fire restrictions and think carefully about whether you actually need a fire.
+Never leave your fire unattended, and be prepared to completely saturate it until the ground beneath it is wet and cold.
 Unattended campfires are the cause of some of the largest, most costly natural disasters in the U.S., consuming millions of acres of forest and destroying entire communities.
 A fire can save your life in cold, wet conditions, but we must be responsible outdoors people.

-Check out ourย firestarter comparison chartย at the bottom of the list for a quick comparison, or follow ourย buyerโ€™s guideย to figure out the best firestarter for your pack.
-Then, get your burning questions answered in ourย FAQ.
+Check out our handy comparison chart at the bottom of the list for a quick comparison, or follow our buyerโ€™s guide and price and value section to find the best firestarter for your kit.

 Best Overall Firestarter